 “I’m not going to talk about it,” said Kohn, reached by phone at the Brookings Institution, where he is now a senior fellow.
 Other attendees either couldn’t be reached or like Kohn, said they couldn’t comment.

 The Treasury under Paulson drew on TARP money to inject capital into banks, taking an equity stake in return.
-The government has also used the funds to rescue insurer American International Group Inc. (AIG), automakers General Motors Co.
-(GM) and Chrysler Group LLC and to support programs for helping consumers with mortgages.
+The government has also used the funds to rescue insurer American International Group Inc. (AIG:US), automakers General Motors Co.
+(GM:US) and Chrysler Group LLC and to support programs for helping consumers with mortgages.

 The Treasury estimates taxpayers will make a $20 billion profit from the bank portion of TARP.
-Most of that gain comes from funds repaid by firms including Citigroup Inc. (C), Bank of America Corp.
-(BAC) and JPMorgan Chase & Co.
-(JPM) All together, TARP is projected to lose about $60 billion, Treasury officials said in a press briefing in April.
+Most of that gain comes from funds repaid by firms including Citigroup Inc. (C:US), Bank of America Corp.
+(BAC:US) and JPMorgan Chase & Co.
+(JPM:US) All together, TARP is projected to lose about $60 billion, Treasury officials said in a press briefing in April.

 To contact the reporters on this story: Robert Schmidt in Washington at email@example.com; Ian Katz in Washington at firstname.lastname@example.org